One should have obtained at least 45 EC from the compulsory courses of the programm of the Statistical Science specialisation.

 A combination of lectures, client intakes, final advice client meetings, presentations.
-The exact program will be announced on the first lecture day.
+The exact program will be announced on the first lecture day at September 10, 2013.

 Final client report (100%) and an oral presentation (pass / fail)

 The date of handing in the report, and the dates when each student will receive a client with a statistical problem will be agreed upon during the first lecture.
-Furthermore, lecture attendance is obligatory in the whole course.
+Furthermore, lecture attendance is obligatory for a large part of the course.
 The details of this obligation will be announced at the first day of the course.